Aboriginal and Torres Strait Islander Peoples' Rights

-The HRLC’s Aboriginal and Torres Strait Islander Peoples' Rights Unit was established in October 2012 to deepen the Centre’s work in partnership with Indigenous organisations to protect and promote the rights of Indigenous peoples.
-The Unit is both responsive and agenda-setting, receiving requests for assistance as well as working with Indigenous organisations to identify significant and systemic human rights issues.
+The HRLC’s Aboriginal and Torres Strait Islander Peoples' Rights Impact Area was established in October 2012 to deepen the Centre’s work in partnership with Indigenous organisations to protect and promote the rights of Indigenous peoples.
+The impact area is both responsive and agenda-setting, receiving requests for assistance as well as working with Indigenous organisations to identify significant and systemic human rights issues.

-The Aboriginal and Torres Strait Islander Peoples' Rights Unit focuses on the following priorities:
+The Aboriginal and Torres Strait Islander Peoples' Rights Impact Area focuses on the following priorities: